 Yes.
 As a part of the review process, all applicants must submit a work resume and an autobiographical summary.
 Applications that do not include both of these items will not be considered.

 No. If submitting a spec based on a show that follows this format, please submit only one 11-minute spec.

 Due to the high volume of submissions to our Program, we are unable to provide you with such feedback.

 It varies, but we can accept up to four per year.

 Writers begin the Program in October.

-The Program takes place at the Nickelodeon Animation Studio in Burbank, CA. Yes, writers who are accepted will need to relocate to the LA area.
+The Program takes place at Nickelodeon Studios in Burbank, CA. Yes, writers who are accepted will need to relocate to the LA area.
 Roundtrip airfare and one month’s accommodations are provided.
 However, all transportation (once in LA) and any moving costs are the individual writer’s responsibility.